 The effects of a DUI on your driving record in Minnesota go beyond fines and jail time.
 A DUI also can adversely affect your car insurance, resulting in increased premiums.

 Because Minnesota car insurance companies weigh a DUI on your driving record on varying scales, it’s unknown just how long it will negatively impact your car insurance rates.
 Therefore, to keep your rates down, you should shop around for different car insurance quotes each year when it’s time to renew your policy.

 Speeding and distracted driving tickets can impact car insurance rates and not in a good way.
-These are seen as indicators of a higher risk driver, resulting in higher car insurance premiums.
-Distracted driving accidents are another indication of higher risk; in Minnesota, there were 349 distracted driving accidents in 2018.
+These are seen as indicators of a higher-risk driver, resulting in higher car insurance premiums.
+Distracted driving accidents are another indication of higher risk.

 In some cases, speeding and distracted driving tickets will have short-term effects on car insurance rates, while other cases will see long-term effects.
 To get the cheapest car insurance in Minnesota under these circumstances, the best approach is to check with various Minnesota car insurance companies for car insurance quotes every year when it’s time to renew your policy.

 It’s important to maintain a healthy credit score since it can reduce your car insurance costs.
 The average cost of car insurance for drivers with poor credit in Minnesota is $2,338 per year.
 Drivers with good credit pay $1,199 annually.